AndyObtiva/glimmer-cw-video/README.md

 This has been tested and confirmed to be working on:
 - Mac
 - Windows
+- Linux

 ## Pre-requisites

 - [Glimmer](https://github.com/AndyObtiva/glimmer) application, [Glimmer](https://github.com/AndyObtiva/glimmer) custom shell, or another [Glimmer](https://github.com/AndyObtiva/glimmer) custom widget
 - JRuby version required by Glimmer
 - Java version required by Glimmer
+- Bundler-Download Plugin (only for Linux)

 ## Setup